-The maximum number of inbound zone transfers that can be concurrently transferring from a given remote name server.
+This is the maximum number of inbound zone transfers that can concurrently transfer from a given remote name server.
 The default value is 2.
-Increasing transfers-per-ns may speed up the convergence of slave zones, but it also may increase the load on the remote name server. transfers-per-ns may be overridden on a per-server basis by using the transfers phrase of the server statement.
+Increasing transfers-per-ns may speed up the convergence of secondary zones, but it also may increase the load on the remote name server. transfers-per-ns may be overridden on a per-server basis by using the transfers phrase of the server statement.